-CHF 8.4 billion of cash as of year-end 2019, CHF 3.7 billion of mostly repo-eligible financial investments and CHF 1.4 billion of interbank assets mitigate potential funding risks.
-The bank's liquid assets of 29% of tangible banking assets still significantly exceed its market funding dependence of 18% of tangible banking assets.
-While BCV's stock of High-Quality Liquid Assets (HQLA) of CHF 9.4 billion as of year-end 2019 stood below our calculation of liquid assets, the bank's Liquidity Coverage Ratio (LCR) of 129% as of the same date points to adequate liquid resources.
-In addition, BCV could source additional liquidity at short notice by pledging additional mortgage loans to the Central Mortgage-Bond Institution of Swiss Cantonal Banks (CHF 8.1 billion of the bank's CHF 27.0 billion mortgage book has been pledged as of year-end 2019).
+CHF 9.6 billion of cash as of 30 June 2020, CHF 4.1 billion of mostly repo-eligible financial investments and CHF 1.3 billion of interbank assets mitigate potential funding risks.
+The bank's liquid asset ratio of 30.4% of tangible banking assets, which improved from 28.7% as of year-end 2019 due to the above-mentioned increase in the 0% interest rate threshold at the SNB, still significantly exceed its market funding dependence.
+While BCV's stock of High-Quality Liquid Assets (HQLA) of CHF 9.7 billion as of 30 June 2020 stood below our calculation of liquid assets, the bank's Liquidity Coverage Ratio (LCR) of 130% during the second quarter of 2020 points to adequate liquid resources.
+In addition, BCV could source additional liquidity at short notice by pledging additional mortgage loans to the Central Mortgage-Bond Institution of Swiss Cantonal Banks (CHF 8.1 billion of the bank's CHF 27.0 billion mortgage book had been pledged as of year-end 2019).

-Exhibit 9 BCV's liquid resources exceed its market funcing reliance
+Exhibit 9 BCV's liquid resources exceed its market funding reliance